luminovang/documentation/routing/view-uri.md

 ### bind

-Binds a collection of URI and its nested group in a single base route.
+The Bind method allow you to group a collection nested `URI`  together in a single base suffix.

+For instance you have a `URL` like `http://example.com/user`, when you bind `user`, then all user related `URLs` will be in one group like `http://example.com/user/account`, `http://example.com/user/dashboard` etc.

 ```php
 public bind(string $group, \Closure $callback): void